📖 Troubleshooting

 4. In case the above steps didn't fix your sound.
 Let's do a few more troubleshooting steps:

-1. Clear cache from your browser and refresh the page.
+1. Clear the cache from your browser and refresh the page.

 If a strong firewall setup protects your pc/laptop and internet network, you'll need to reach out to your IT team for more details about allowing Peer-to-Peer traffic.
 A Peer-to-peer (P2P) connection is needed for Brella Video Calls.
 Strict Firewall rules can block all peer-to-peer traffic.
 If the video call has started, but there is no audio or video, there are two steps you can go through:

-• Make sure you have permitted the browser to access the webcam and mic.
-From the URL bar, you'll find a 'lock icon'> click on it and check you have enabled the mic & camera as shown in the example below:
+Make sure you have permitted the browser to access the webcam and mic.
+From the URL bar, you'll find a 'lock icon'> Click on it and check you have enabled the mic & camera.

 When experiencing slowness or other connectivity issues, we recommend the following: